a-hodges/ist-tutoring/README.md

 ### Home Page

 The home page is the first page displayed to the user.
 In the final version of the system it will be located at <https://tutoring.ist.unomaha.edu/>.
-The home page includes links to the `Open Ticket` and `View Tickets` pages in the body, and `Status` and `Tutor Login` pages in the toolbar.
+The home page includes links to the `Open Ticket` and `View Tickets` pages in the body.
+The toolbar also contains a link to the `Status` page and either `Tutor Login` or `Logout` based on whether the user is logged in.
 Additionally, the Computer Science Learning Center logo above the toolbar is a link to the homepage.

 If a tutor is logged in an extra `Tutor` dropdown will be in the toolbar with links for the `Edit User` and `View Tickets` pages.
 If an administrator is logged in, an `Admin` dropdown will be available in addition to the `Tutor` dropdown.
 The `Admin` console contains an `Admin Console` link to the administration console, and a `Reports` link to the reports page.